Utilities

 Layout grid

 Use our flexible grid system to structure website content.
-The grid is mobile-first, powered by flexbox, and based on a twelve-column system.
+The grid is mobile-first, powered by flexbox, and based on a 12-column system.

 How it works

 The grid system uses a series of containers, rows, and columns to lay out and align content.
-Below is an example and an in-depth look at how the grid comes together.
+The following row and corresponding code are an example of and in-depth look at how the grid comes together.

 <div class="grid-container">